googleapis/gapic-showcase/README.md

 Check out our [releases](https://github.com/googleapis/gapic-showcase/releases) page to see our released artifacts.

 ### CLI Tool
-The GAPIC Showcase CLI Tool is used for two purposes, to start the gapic-showcase server, and to make requests to an already running gapic-showcase server.
+The GAPIC Showcase CLI Tool is used for two purposes, to run the gapic-showcase server, and to make requests to an already running gapic-showcase server.